zenstackhq/zenstack-docs/blog/llm-acl/index.md

     Order ||--o{ OrderItem: contains
 ```

-Our imaginary scenario is that the business analyst wants to ask analytical questions about the store's data in plain English, and get back charts.
+Our imaginary scenario is that the business analyst wants to ask analytical questions about the store's data in plain English and get back charts.
 An example question could be: "Show me the total sales of products by category".

 To add one more twist, we also want to make sure that the analyst can only access data that they are authorized to see.
 Each analyst user has an assigned "region", and they can only see data from that region.